+Mrs Delyth Raynsford enquired whether the increase in child safeguarding concerns are being faced nationally or whether the health board are an outlier.
+Ms Nichols- Davies informed Members that unfortunately, this is a national trend and the impact on staff pressures and wellbeing is being addressed at the national safeguarding group.
+Mrs Rayani highlighted that the impact of the pressures and distressing nature of referrals on the Safeguarding Team cannot be underestimated and while the team are supportive of each other, restorative supervision sessions are being offered to the teams.
 Ms Anna Lewis sought assurance that the risks associated with IRIS funding coming to an end is on the Executive Team's radar.
 Mrs Rayani confirmed that this has been flagged to the Director of Primary Care and noted that while it is not within the gift of Executives to persuade the Cluster Planning Group about funding decisions, undertaking an evaluation will be important.
 The Committee NOTED the update.

-QSEC (23)123 WELSH HEALTH SPECIALISED SERVICES COMMITTEE QUALITY AND SAFETY JOINT CHAIR'S REPORT

-Shared for information.

-QSEC HEALTH BOARD PATIENT EXPERIENCE REPORT

-(23)124 Shared for information

-QSEC (23)125 INTEGRATED QUALITY, PLANNING AND DELIVERY / ENHANCED MONITORING MINUTES

-Shared for information

-0050

-QSEC (23)126 QSEC FORWARD WORK PROGRAMME 2023/24

-Shared for information

-QSEC (23)127 DATE OF NEXT MEETING

-Data of Novt Monting: 12 February 2024
+0050 WELCH HEALTH CRECIALISED CERVICES COMMITTEE CHALITY AND QSEC (23)123 WELSH HEALTH SPECIALISED SERVICES COMMITTEE QUALITY AND SAFETY JOINT CHAIR'S REPORT Shared for information.
+LIEALTII BAABB BATIENT EVBEBIENAE BEBABT QSEC HEALTH BOARD PATIENT EXPERIENCE REPORT QSEC (23)124 Shared for information (23)124 (23)124 QSEC Shared for information INTEGRATED QUALITY, PLANNING AND DELIVERY / ENHANCED QSEC (23)125 INTEGRATED QUALITY, PLANNING AND DELIVERY / ENHANCED MONITORING MINUTES Shared for information QSEC (23)125 QSEC Shared for information INTEGRATED QUALITY, PLANNING AND DELIVERY / ENHANCED MONITORING MINUTES QSEC (23)125 INTEGRATED QUALITY, PLANNING AND DELIVERY / ENHANCED MONITORING MINUTES Shared for information QSEC (23)125 QSEC (23)126 INTEGRATED QUALITY, PLANNING AND DELIVERY / ENHANCED MONITORING MINUTES Shared for information QSEC FORWARD WORK PROGRAMME 2023/24 Shared for information QSEC (23)125 QSEC INTEGRATED QUALITY, PLANNING AND DELIVERY / ENHANCED MONITORING MINUTES Shared for information QSEC FORWARD WORK PROGRAMME 2023/24